 Getting regular exercise can help control your blood sugar.

+Your body turns the food you eat into glucose, a type of sugar.
+You need this sugar for energy.
 When you have diabetes, the sugar builds up in your blood.
 But when you exercise, your body uses sugar.
 This helps keep it from building up in your blood and results in lower blood sugar and better control of diabetes.

 Exercise may help you in other ways too.
 It can help you reach and stay at a healthy weight.
 It also helps improve blood pressure and cholesterol, which can reduce the risk of heart disease.

+Before you start a new exercise program, talk to your doctor or diabetes care team about how and when to exercise.
 Some types of exercise can be harmful if your diabetes is causing other problems, such as problems with your feet.
 Your doctor can tell you what types of exercise are good choices for you.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter C492 in the search box to learn more about "Learning About Type 1 Diabetes and Exercise."
+Enter C492 in the search box to learn more about "Learning About Type 1 Diabetes and Exercise".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.